Preventing and treating viral infections shouldn’t be this hard. And it shouldn’t garner so much fear. Mother Nature has some solutions for us.

 “…current literature suggests that the disruption of circadian rhythms may cause downstream hormonal and immune effects that render night shift workers more susceptible to disease.“

 Scientists can be a little namby-pamby like that, using words like “may be” and “may cause” that seem to weaken their arguments.
-Nevertheless, it’s pretty clear that viruses have a greater impact on night shift workers, especially on hormonal cascades and the immune system.
+Nevertheless, it’s pretty clear that viruses have a greater impact on night shift workers, especially on their hormonal cascades and immune systems.
 Continued study of SARS-CoV-2 will certainly show it’s no exception.

 This topic is near and ear to my heart, since I’m in that group of ‘seniors’ who are more at risk for viral infections supposedly due to aging.
 Yes, older folks seem to suffer from COVID-19 and other viral diseases more than younger ones.